 PS1.
 Matter and Its Interactions

 5-PS1-1.
-Use a model of matter as made of particles too small to be seen to explain common phenomena involving gasses, and phase changes between gas and liquid and between liquid and solid.
+Use a particle model of matter to explain common phenomena involving gases, and phase changes between gas and liquid and between liquid and solid.

 Clarification Statement:

 Examples of common phenomena the model should be able to describe include adding air to expand a balloon, compressing air in a syringe, and evaporating water from a salt water solution.